ossinova/oscardyremyhr.me/content/Tutorials/whatisx/_index.md

 ---
-title: "What is X "
+title: "✏️ What is X"
-subtitle: A blog series
+subtitle: A blog series about X
 date: 2022-06-02T00:19:30.263Z
-summary: Why you should learn / know / utilize X
+summary: Why you should learn / use / know X
 draft: false
 type: book
 featured: false